python/typeshed/README.md

   the package being stubbed.
 You might want to force the package being stubbed to a certain minimum version, because it fixes a critical bug, but you could be unable to update the stubs, since an update has not been released.
-* When the package being stubbed is using [Semantic Versioning](https://semver.org/lang/de/), you could use the same major version for the stubs.
-For example, if you use `requests>=2.30.0,<2.33`, you can use `types-requests>=2.29.3.4,<3`.
-This means that the stubs are not as tighly coupled to the package being stubbed, and you will gain potential improvements in the stubs, but it carries a risk, since the stubs might provide a different API surface than the implementation.
-It also works around the problem that stubs often lag behind the package being stubbed.
 * Pin the stubs to a known good version and update manually.
 For example, if you use `types-requests==2.31.0.1`, you can be sure that upgrading dependencies will not break type checking.
 However, you will miss out on